Fear of Flying? How Hypnosis Helps You Overcome Flight Anxiety

 This fear becomes a habit.
 And like all habits of thought or emotion, it can be changed.

-You don’t have to be in the air for your anxiety to kick in.
+You do not have to be in the air for your anxiety to kick in.
 For many people, it starts much earlier:

 Your body will prepare itself for danger even when none exists.

-This isn’t you being irrational; it’s your nervous system trying to protect you.
+This is not you being irrational; it is your nervous system trying to protect you.

 The good news?
 This fear response can be retrained.